nefarius/Legacinator/README.md

 ![vmware_YnimgAtbM5.png](assets/vmware_YnimgAtbM5.png)

-Clicking them will open a link to online articles on how to get rid of them in a safe and supported way.
+Clicking them will either attempt an instant automatic fix or open a link to online articles on how to get rid of them in a safe and supported way.

 On a "clean" machine you simply get a success dialog: